zhu00121/WavRx/README.md

-### Disentangle health-related information from speaker embeddings
+### A framework to disentangle health-related information from speaker embeddings

 Speaker embeddings are used to recognize the user identity, which may contain different para-linguistic attributes, such as prosody, emotion, phonation, articulation, etc. We hypothesize that: